craig-rueda/email-to-slack/README.md

 ##What does it do?

 In a nut shell, this is a simple Python script that spawns an SMTP server, accepting emails from any sender.
-Whenever an email is received, the contents are scanned and the first attached email is then uploaded to the slack channel of your choosing.
+Whenever an email is received, the contents are scanned and the first attached email is then uploaded to S3, which is then posted to the slack channel of your choosing.

 ##Usage
 1. Install dependencies (logbook, slacker, argparse, boto, pillow):